TosbackCgusBridge-Bot/CGUs-versions/Squidoo/Privacy Policy.md

 2. If that doesn't work, you agree to contact us, outlining your problem.

-3. If that doesn't work, you agree to send us a letter, by registered mail, to Box 305, Irvington, NY 10533.
+3. If that doesn't work, you agree to send us a letter, by mail, to Suite 3R, 45 Main St, Hastings on Hudson, NY 10706.

 4. If, after two weeks, you haven't found a satisfactory resolution, you agree to submit to binding arbitration, to be conducted by a member of the American Arbitration Association, in New York, at your expense.
 If you win, we will pay the arbitration expenses and your reasonable attorney's fees.
 If we win, you agree to do the same for us.